 When prompted, select to open with Oracle VM VirtualBox (default)

 Then click Install

 Next, scroll down and accept the licensing terms and complete the installation.
-You will also be prompted to type in your password to continue with the installation.
+You will also be prompted to enter your password to continue the installation.

-After successfully installing the extension pack, you can now go and start creating new virtual machines.
+After successfully installing the extension pack, you can start creating new virtual machines.

 This post showed you how to install Oracle Virtual Box on Ubuntu Linux.
 Please use the comment form below if you find any errors above or have anything to add.